LssLn/KeepAnEyeOnIt-Salary_Checker/readme.md

 <ul>
 	<li>SalaryChecker_Test
 	Has an <b>HashMap</b> for every year (12 months, <Integer> key (1 aka January, 2 February and so on...), <Salary> value))<br>
-	Has a method to convert String month names to Integers (which returns -1 if the month name is not valid), and a menù method to show all the options.<br>
+	Has a method (monthToInt) used to convert String month names to Integers (which returns -1 if the month name is not valid), and a menù method to show all the options.<br>
 		The above methods are both static, as they are called inside the main.<br>
 	<br>The menù contains several options:
 		<ol start="1">